IN DEFENSE OF THE "TOXIC" MOM GROUP...

 - 3 min read

-OK, so -- I used to be a collector of people.
-Not in a creepy way—in that golden retriever, "You should meet my friend!" way that made me feel like the social architect of my own miniature universe.
+OK, so, a little tidbit about me: I used to be a collector of people.
+No, not in a creepy way, but in that golden retriever, "You should meet my friend!" kinda way that made me feel like the social architect of my own miniature universe.
 In college and just after, I'd orchestrate these elaborate nights out, mixing friend groups like a DJ blending tracks.
 Former roommates would meet work friends who'd meet high school friends who'd meet that girl I talked to once at a coffee shop and immediately loved.
-I was building bridges, creating synergy, expanding everyone's social portfolio.
+I was building bridges, creating synergy, and expanding everyone's social portfolio.
 I was basically doing God's work.

 And yet.
 AND YET.

-These maligned cliques are usually the ones who show up.
+These supposedly toxic cliques?
+They're usually the ones who show up.
 They're the group text that's simultaneously the most annoying thing on your phone and the first place you turn when you need someone to tell you that your kid's rash is normal or that your mother-in-law's comment was indeed as passive-aggressive as you thought.
 They're there at 6 AM when you can't sleep and at 11 PM when you shouldn't still be awake.
 They remember your kids' names and your coffee order and that thing you mentioned three weeks ago that you barely remember yourself.

 And if you're the person I introduced to someone else and you're now better friends with them than with me?
 I'm not mad.
 I'm just quietly plotting which of your friends I'm going to become best friends with next.